 On international flights, you typically have a wide variety of airlines at your disposal.
 This gives you much more flexibility in terms of both availability and customer experience.

 For example, in the US you can only use United miles on flights operated by United or a couple of tiny regional carriers.
-Those same miles can get you from the US to Europe on at least 13 airlines:
+Those same miles can get you from the US to Europe on these airlines:

 - Air Canada

 - All Nippon Airways

 - Asiana Airlines

 - Austrian Airlines